What kind of pension schemes are there?

 You will still need to undertake a communication exercise and will have additional payroll and reporting requirements to factor in.

-As an employer, what’s the benefit of providing a pension scheme for my employees?
+As an employer, what are the benefits of providing a pension scheme for my employees?

 Many staff value an employer who helps them in ensuring that they have an income in retirement.
 While it will not always be the most important determinant, as workers get older and start looking towards retirement it can be a key HR issue.